 Not many tourists are familiar with the sights in Oklahoma, but this state is an unsung hero and has more to offer than meets the eye.
 Below are some activities that make the state’s capital city such an exciting spot to visit.

-A reservoir that was constructed to help the city with its water shortages years ago, Lake Hefner has now become a recreational destination for visitors and locals alike.
-Of many activities, fishing has becomes a popular sport in the area.
-If fishing isn’t really down your alley, then you can try your hand at sailing or even grab a blanket and have a lakeside picnic with friends and family.
-Spanning over 2500 acres and not to far away from the heart of the city, there is plenty to do here while enjoying the outdoors.
+A reservoir that was constructed to help the city with its water shortages years ago, Lake Hefner has become a recreational destination for visitors and locals alike.
+Fishing, for example, has become a popular sport in the area – but if it isn’t really up your alley, then you can try your hand at sailing or even grab a blanket and have a lakeside picnic with friends and family.
+Spanning over 2,500 acres (1,012ha) and not too far away from the heart of the city, the park offers plenty to do while you enjoy the outdoors.

-The Gold Dome is definitely one of those sights that travellers to Oklahoma City will remember.
-With its eye-catching color and intricate geometric patterns, this structure is eye-catching to say the least.
-This landmark was built on Route 66 in 1958 and became one of five geodesic domes across the world.
-So, come on over and visit this historic structure that is aesthetically pleasing to boot.
+The Gold Dome is definitely one of those sights that travelers to Oklahoma City will remember long after they’ve left the city.
+With its bold color and intricate geometric patterns, this structure is eye-catching to say the least.
+This landmark was built on Route 66 in 1958 and became one of the first geodesic domes in the world.
+So, come over and visit this historic and aesthetically pleasing landmark.

 Founded in 1955, Oklahoma’s National Cowboy and Western Heritage Museum (also containing the National Cowboy Hall of Fame) provides fascinating insight into the culture and history of the American West.
 The permanent collection comprises paintings, sculptures and historical materials, highlights of which include American Indian art, rare military items and important works by Frederic Remington and Charles Russell.
 Kids won’t get bored either; they can test their rodeo abilities in the Children’s Cowboy Corral.
 A varied program of temporary exhibitions also runs alongside the permanent collection.